Our research on close relationships is guided by three theoretical perspectives:

 Relationship-contingent self-esteem is self-esteem that depends on one’s relationship, and reflects a particular kind of unhealthy relationship investment.
 When one’s self-regard is hooked on one’s relationship, one is strongly influenced by relationship events and outcomes because of the implications those events have for the self.

 Sample Current Projects:

-- Behaviors and interpersonal processes that promote optimal relationships
+- Interpersonal processes that promote optimal relationship development